alyciacan/Tic-Tac-Toe/README.md

 * The functionality and design came together for me quickly, which allowed me to focus a good amount of time on my refactor.
 I used Turing's Style Guides to refactor my JS, CSS, and HTML.
 I also employed the BEM naming convention when writing my HTML.
 * I also added some pizzazz to my project, including alt text for accessibility and animation.
 * One challenge I encountered was the balance between responsive and reliable CSS.
 Let me explain - I 💜 Flexbox, and would gladly use it for everything.
 But sometimes dimensions just need to be hard-coded, and I am learning when to flex and when to be more hard-headed.
 * I really wanted to add CSS breakpoints that would allow for my game to be played on mobile devices, but decided to "put a pin in" that idea, at least until we learn how it's done!

+__Added 9/2022:__
+* I revisited this project during the intermission between Mods 2 and 3 to add a local storage feature, so that players' scores persist across page refreshes.
+This wasn't something we were taught, so it required some self-study.

 ## Future Features
 * CSS breakpoints to allow gameplay on mobile devices